ManzanitaCycles/Manza-v3/src/bikes/all-road.md

 - Extra water bottle mounts: $25
 - Fender mounts: $50
 - Rack mounts: $50
-- Rim brakes and QR dropouts instead of disc brakes: $0
 - Custom wet paint or cerakote: $200 and up
+- Contact me for custom dynamo wiring and other randonneuring specific options

 ### Fork options

 You can opt for a Manzanita steel fork for **$599** or a carbon fork.

 Steel forks use straight steerer tubes and more flexible fork blades for a little more front-end compliance.
 We can customize the fork offset to optimize the handling.
-The fork can also accommodate a 180mm rotor.
-It comes with an IS brake mount for running a post mount brake.
-Flat mount brakes are currently not an option for steel forks.
+The fork can be made for rim or disc brakes.
+At this time a flat mount fork option is unavailable.

 Carbon forks weigh less.
 That's their real advantage.
-Otherwise, all carbon forks are limited to 160mm rotors and flat mount brakes.
 Carbon forks cannot be powder coated.

 ### Steel fork optional extras